-- Set the "Signal operating voltage failure of the valves?" parameter to "yes".
+Set the "Signal operating voltage failure of the valves?" parameter to "yes".
 Configure the parameter "Polarity of 'Failure of operating voltage' object" to the required telegram polarity.
 The failure signal is enabled.
+The actuates activate tenerative a "Valves".

+The failure signal is enabled.
 The actuator actively transmits a "Voltage failed" telegram when it detects a failed or switched-off valve voltage supply, when the bus voltage supply is still switched on.
-The actuator transmits a "Voltage available" telegram as soon as the valve voltage supply is available again and the bus voltage is switched on. - Set the "Signal operating voltage failure of the valves?" parameter to "no".
+The actuator transmits a "Voltage available" telegram as soon as the valve voltage supply is available again and the bus voltage is switched on.

+Set the "Signal operating voltage failure of the valves?" parameter to "no".
 The failure signal is not available.